HimoriK/book/src/ch01-01-installation.md

 > Note: If you prefer not to use `rustup` for some reason, please see the
 > [Other Rust Installation Methods page][otherinstall] for more options.

-Any newer, stable version of Rust you install using these steps should work with the content of this book.

 > ### Command Line Notation
 >
 > Throughout the book, some commands are used in the